 Respected sir,

-I am writing this letter to inform you about my decision to resign from the job of head nurse in a family hospital.
-My last day of work in this hospital will be 21st March 20XX.
+I am writing this letter to inform you about my decision to resign as head nurse in a family hospital.
+My last day of work in this hospital will be 21 March 20XX.

-It has been very rewarding for me to work in a family hospital as a head nurse.
-However, I have received another job offer that I think is better than my current job.
-My working hours will be reduced and they are also willing to pay me more than this job.
+It has been very rewarding for me to work as a head nurse in a family hospital.
+However, I have received another job offer that I think is better than my current one.
+My working hours will be reduced, and they are also willing to pay me more than this one.

 I wish the best of luck to everyone in the family hospital.
-I am ready to provide my services to help you in the transition process.
+I am ready to provide my services to help you transition.
 Please let me know if you have anything to discuss with me regarding my resignation letter.

 Respectfully yours,